 Optionally, in case the MIS User of PoS with group manager obtains a Transport Address to be used by the group (through any means outside of this specification), it can choose to ask the MISF to use it by including it in the MIS_Net_Group_Manipulate.request.

-NOTE—Steps e) through i) are performed for each GKB fragment.
+NOTE—Steps e) through j)are performed for each GKB fragment.

 Figure 68 and Figure 69 show a flow diagram summarizing the steps performed by the MIS User on a PoS, described in this Clause.
 Figure 70 shows a flow diagram summarizing the steps to define CompleteSubtree and SubgroupRange which are corresponding with CreateCompleteSubtreeFragments procedure in Figure 68 and Figure 69.